-In this article, we’ll explore five training tools surfers wish they had used years ago to improve their performance in the water.
+We’ll explore five training tools surfers wish they had used years ago to improve their performance in the water.
 These strategies have proven effective in building skills and accelerating progress in surfing.
 If you are passionate about surfing, you will definitely want to meet them.

 1. Practice On Dry Land

 Before entering the water, it is crucial to become familiar with the movements and techniques of surfing.
 Practicing these moves on the beach may seem strange at first, but it’s a great way to understand and master the techniques before applying them in the ocean.
-Even if you feel a little ridiculous at first, remember that great surfers have been through this too and that it is a fundamental part of learning.
+Even if you feel a little ridiculous at first, remember that great surfers have been through this too, and that it is a fundamental part of learning.

 2. Focus On Deliberate Practice